FWDekker/fo4vr-modlist/README.md

      After installing, right-click the mod, click "Open in Explorer", enter the directory `interface`, and delete the file `MultiActivateMenu.swf`.
      This fixes a VR-specific bug where no icons are shown when talking with followers.
+2. **[Mod Configuration Menu](https://www.nexusmods.com/fallout4/mods/21497)** (v1.0.0) <sub>![optional]</sub>
+   Mods with extra settings can be configured using holotapes.
+   This can be somewhat annoying, because sometimes the game fails to give you those holotapes, or you need to craft them.
+   MCM is an alternative, allowing you to change mod settings in the pause menu.

+   * **Variant:** _only_ "MCM_VR"
+   * **Note:**
+     MCM VR has a few visual glitches in its menus, and some controls require the use of a keyboard, but otherwise MCM works fine.

 ## 4.9 Gameplay<a name="gameplay"></a> <small><sup>[up ▲](#list-of-mods)</sup></small>
 1. **[FRIK - Full Player Body with IK](https://www.nexusmods.com/fallout4/mods/53464)** (v0.66) <sub>![required]</sub>